-During her three years at Jones Intermediate School, fourth-grade math teacher Amanda Berry has been an agent of change for her school and district.
+During her three years at Jones Intermediate School, fourth-grade math teacher Amanda Berry was an agent of change for her school and district.
 When Mount Airy City Schools received a $1.6 million MAPSS (Math and Project-Based Learning for Student Success) grant, Berry was one of three teachers in the first cohort to transform her teaching from teaching-centered to student-centered and implement project-based learning (PBL).
-Assessments have captured impressive results: Grade-level proficiency improved from 50% to 63.56%, and Berry’s students exceeded the average by more than 10 percentage points.
+Assessments captured impressive results: Grade-level proficiency improved from 50% to 63.56%, and Berry’s students exceeded the average by more than 10 percentage points.
 Jones Intermediate, a high-need school where 64% of students receive free or reduced-price lunch, scores in the top 4% of all elementary schools in North Carolina.

-Berry's classroom is a model of best practices.
-Project-based learning allows her to challenge students intellectually, identify and maximize student strengths, and differentiate lessons for students at all learning levels.
-She gives students consistent, appropriate feedback that both celebrates their accomplishments and provides support for areas of improvement.
-Berry involves parents in their children's learning, teaching them how to ask probing questions as students work on projects at home.
-Students lead family conferences in the classroom to show parents their work.
-Berry's innovative instruction and excellent results have earned her the respect of her colleagues; many of the classroom observations Jones Intermediate requires of teachers happen in Berry's room, with colleagues standing in line to watch her in action.
-A certified PBL trainer, Berry worked with Wake Forest University and the University of Texas at Dallas to lead professional development for the second cohort of MAPSS teachers in her area.
+Berry's classroom was a model of best practices.
+Project-based learning allowed her to challenge students intellectually, identify and maximize student strengths, and differentiate lessons for students at all learning levels.
+She gave students consistent, appropriate feedback that both celebrates their accomplishments and provides support for areas of improvement.
+Berry involved parents in their children's learning, teaching them how to ask probing questions as students work on projects at home.
+Students would lead family conferences in the classroom to show parents their work.
+Berry's innovative instruction and excellent results earned her the respect of her colleagues; many of the classroom observations Jones Intermediate requires of teachers happened in Berry's room, with colleagues standing in line to watch her in action.
+A certified PBL trainer, Berry worked with Wake Forest University and the University of Texas at Dallas to lead professional development for the second and third cohort of MAPSS teachers in her area.
+She was also recruited to join a writing team in the final year of the grant, and wrote problem and project based learning cases for a state repository.